ccallawa/alyvix_doc/getting_started.rst

 Before using Alyvix, you'll first need to :ref:`take a minute to install it <install_release_top>`.

-For the examples in this section, you'll need to run the Windows Command Prompt (**Start > Windows System > Command Prompt**) and switch to the directory where you want to keep your test cases, for example:
+To follow along with the examples in this section on your own system, you'll need to run the Windows Command Prompt (**Start > Windows System > Command Prompt**) and switch to the directory where you want to keep your test cases, for example:

 .. code-block:: doscon
    :class: short-code-block